Residential Expansion Threshold

 - More than 50 percent of the Horizontal Elements (defined as all roof areas and all floor plates, except floor plates at or below grade) of the existing building, as measured in gross square feet of actual surface area

+However, we have found that the current controls have led to project sponsors designing just short of the threshold, resulting in inferior design and/or significantly expanded projects.
 The current controls have led to project sponsors designing just short of the threshold, with these results:

 - Allowing major additions.
 A project can significantly expand the size of the existing housing while still meeting the Tantamount to Demolition threshold, thus be approved administratively (no Commission hearing required).